cmaureir/progra-alma/lectures/week8/lecture30.rst

-Please note that not all the CCL classes, are necessarily controlling devices through `Controller Area Network (CAN)`_ communication, because there are some higher level components, which are compatibles, like ``FrontEnd`` controller, ``Antenna`` controller or ``Observing Modes``.
+Please note that not all the CCL classes, are necessarily controlling devices through `Controller Area Network (CAN)`_ communication, because there are some higher level components, which are compatible, like ``FrontEnd`` controller, ``Antenna`` controller or ``Observing Modes``.

 .. _Controller Area Network (CAN): http://en.wikipedia.org/wiki/Controller_area_network

 Following the previous idea,
-please note that not all CAN devices are inside the antennas, because there are some in, for example, the ``CentralLO`` and ``Correlator``.
+please note that not all CAN devices are inside the antennas.
+For example, some of them are in the ``CentralLO`` and ``Correlator``.

 ..
 HW device control components are (mostly) code-generated, based on an XML spreadsheet, based on device ICD